-Catheter use is high, especially in incident patients, despite the knowledge that arteriovenous vascular access are superior and despite initiatives focusing on increasing AVF use.
-USRDS and DOPPS data suggest that better transition (pre-HD) care planning that includes vascular access care improves arteriovenous access rates.3,4 It is noteworthy that over 90% of AVFs are cannulated within one month in Japan, whereas only 70% of AVFs are cannulated within four months in the United States.5 This observation may reflect the differences in success rates of AVF creation surgeries between these countries.
+Catheter use is high, especially in incident patients, despite the knowledge that arteriovenous vascular access is superior and despite initiatives focusing on increasing AVF use.
+USRDS and DOPPS data suggest that better transition (pre-HD) care planning that includes vascular access care improves arteriovenous access rates.3,4 It is noteworthy that over 90 percent of AVFs are cannulated within one month in Japan, whereas only 70 percent of AVFs are cannulated within four months in the U.S.5 This observation may reflect the differences in success rates of AVF creation surgeries between these countries.
 Regardless of the high catheter rates, AVG usage remains low in incident patients, especially in the EMEA region.

 Regional variation is due to numerous factors including economic differences, patient characteristics, healthcare systems, and physician practice patterns.
 The Sankey diagrams (Figure 2) depict the outcomes of individuals who started HD in 2018 and serve as a stark reminder of the risks of initiating HD with a catheter.6 Selection bias alone may not explain these findings.7,8,9 The pandemic’s impact on vascular access outcomes may have long-term effects on patient outcomes and healthcare costs.

 EVOLVING APPROACHES TO VASCULAR ACCESS CARE

 The high utilization of HD catheters, notwithstanding significant policy and practice changes, has prompted increased focus on catheter avoidance strategies, such as the catheter-last approach, which incorporates patient-centered and personalized care.10,11,12,13